 People generally do not buy what they hate so what advice beyond just loving an artwork would you give to new collectors considering a purchase?

 There’s no advice needed beyond love.
 The chances for any artwork to succeed are very remote.
 In five or ten years, most of today’s art will have no value.
 That’s what makes art a bad investment.
-If you want a good investment buy a Picasso or Pollock.
+If you want a good investment buy a Pablo Picasso or Jackson Pollock.
 But if a contemporary artwork moves you in some way and it’s within your budget, buy it and enjoy living with it for a long time.
 The only things we regret are the things we didn’t buy.

-Do you believe galleries are doing a good job of filtering and editing artworks for exhibitions in their spaces or is the art market sidelining thoughtful curating and focusing on sales and art fairs?
+Do you believe galleries are doing a good job of filtering and editing artworks for exhibitions in their spaces, or is the art market sidelining thoughtful curating and focusing on sales and art fairs?

 Yes and yes.
 Great galleries select the right artists for the right reasons and exhibit the right works at the right time.
 But the costs of running a gallery today are too astronomical.
-The rents force them to do more marketing and growth means bigger rents, expenses and administrative costs.
-The important question for a gallery “What can I do to nurture an artist's career?” has been replaced with “Who can I sell to next?”
+The rents force them to do more marketing, and growth means bigger rents, expenses and administrative costs.
+The important question for a gallery “What can I do to nurture an artist’s career?” has been replaced with “Who can I sell to next?”

 During an art fair, we look at the fair catalog to see how many artists a gallery represents.
 If it’s a crazy number, we wonder and sometimes ask how that gallery can talk to museum curators, meet directors of important institutions and build an audience for each and every one of those artists.